Bottom Line

 Now:

 Samsung previous-gen G7, G9 and Neo G9 240Hz curved VA monitors are susceptible to visible horizontal scanlines.
 These lines would appear when certain patterns are shown on the screen.
-In case your unit has this issue (not every unit is affected), the ‘fix’ is to reduce the refresh rate to ~200Hz, or lower in some cases.
+In case your unit has this issue (not every unit is affected), the ‘fix’ is to reduce the refresh rate to about 200Hz, or lower in some cases.

 Due to its lower 165Hz native refresh rate, the Neo G7 isn’t affected by this, at least we haven’t seen any concrete reports of it – unlike it’s the case with the 240Hz Neo G8 variant.